+Much like in humans, dog hay fever symptoms begin in April and can last until late summer.
+However, it's not just inhaled pollen that can trigger hay fever in dogs.
 Pollen coming into contact with your dog’s skin can also trigger the histamine response – so frolicking in a grassy pollen meadow this summer could leave your pet with a persistent itch.

-Brush daily As well as a good brush down every day, remember to carefully comb or cut out matted hair.
+Brush daily – As well as a good brush down every day, remember to carefully comb or cut out matted hair.
 Any lumps or clumps can hold dirt and debris, which is uncomfortable for your pet – and can cause bacterial dermatitis.

-After-walkies wipe down Wipe your dog down with a damp towel after they’ve been out in the grass – this helps to remove pollen trapped in their coat.
+After-walkies wipe down – Wipe your dog down with a damp towel after they’ve been out in the grass – this helps to remove pollen trapped in their coat.

 Pamper and bathe – Bathe with a shampoo designed to sooth irritated skin.
 But remember not to bathe too frequently – you don’t want to dry out your dog’s skin.

 Boost their natural defences – One of the simplest ways to guard against the irritating symptoms of hay fever and other dog skin conditions is to ensure that your pet’s natural skin defences are in tip-top condition with a supplement like YuMEGA Itchy Dog.

 Summer is our favourite season for outside play.
 Prevent hay fever to maximise your quality time outdoors.